department-of-veterans-affairs/vets-design-system-documentation/src/_templates/hub.md

 status: use-deployed
 intro-text: "Hub pages serve as a landing page for particular benefits."
 anchors:
-  - anchor: Purpose
+  - anchor: About
   - anchor: Example
-  - anchor: Hierarchy
+  - anchor: Structure
   - anchor: Right-rail
 ---

-## Purpose
+## About

 A hub page page does the following:
 - Provides an executive summary of this hub